We all know that bodies come in all shapes and sizes. But did you know that differences in our bodies extend to biological sex traits as well?

 “The main problem with a strong dichotomy is that there are intermediate cases that push the limits and ask us to figure out exactly where the dividing line is between males and females," he explains.
 “And that’s often a very difficult problem, because sex can be defined in a number of ways” (Ainsworth, 2015, "Sex redefined" para.
 6).

-The variety in biological sex is most clearly seen in the case of people born with differences/disorders of sex development (DSD), commonly known as intersex.
+The variety in biological sex is most clearly seen in the case of people born with variations in sex traits or reproductive anatomy, commonly known as intersex.
 Nature journalist Claire Ainsworth (2015) explains:

 “Sex can be much more complicated than it at first seems.
 According to the simple scenario, the presence or absence of a Y chromosome is what counts: with it, you are male, and without it, you are female.
 But doctors have long known that some people straddle the boundary — their sex chromosomes say one thing, but their gonads (ovaries or testes) or sexual anatomy say another.”
 (Ainsworth, 2015, “Sex redefined” para.
 3)